Buzzcola81/scom2012forecasting/README.md

 # scom2012forecasting
-PowerShell scripts for forecasting CPU, Memory and Disk
+SCOM 2012 - PowerShell scripts for forecasting CPU, Memory and Disk usage for unix and windows servers